-We often hear about the foods that you should eat after a workout, the ones that replenish your body with energy after you workout.
+We often hear about the foods that you should eat after a workout, the ones that replenish your body with energy after your workout.
 But you don’t often hear about those foods that you should avoid and if you do, it’s just a list of foods that aren’t good for you.
-We’ve chose the top 11 food items that are indeed bad for you when it comes to post-workout foods.
+We’ve chosen the top 11 food items that are indeed bad for you when it comes to post-workout foods.

-While raw veggies are a great, low calorie snack for when you’re feeling a twinge of hunger or for in between meals.
-However, eating raw veggies as a post workout meal or snack just doesn’t cut it.
+While raw veggies are a great, low-calorie snack for when you’re feeling a twinge of hunger or for in between meals.
+However, eating raw veggies as a post-workout meal or snack just doesn’t cut it.
 Mainly made up of nature and water, veggies aren’t substantial enough when it comes to replenishing your body’s energy and what it lost in a workout.

 Keep this snack aside for just that… a snack and your body will thank you later when you’ve given it all the nutrients it needs to recoup.

 Fast food gives your body to really absorb all the fats and calories that it can get from fast food due to the fact that all the fats in fast food, slow your digestive system.
-Slowing your digestive system is the exact opposite of what you want when you think about your post workout meal.
+Slowing your digestive system is the exact opposite of what you want when you think about your post-workout meal.